dektlong/dekt-devx-demo/README.md

 ./demo.sh team
 ```

-  - Track the progress of the 3 supply chains in the TAP gui or comman lind
+  - Track the progress of the 3 supply chains in the TAP gui or CLI
     ```
     ./demo.sh track team [logs]
     ```